We’ve got some exciting new updates we’ve been working on that we think you’ll find useful, making your Bynder experience even better.

 Your data's security is always priority number one.
 As part of our commitment in maintaining the highest security standards for our users, we will implement a web application firewall (WAF).
 Having a WAF in place means that using Bynder is now more secure than ever.
 Put simply, a WAF monitors, filters, and blocks data packets as they travel to and from your web application or API.

-Publish your videos faster by directly exporting them from Video Brand Studio to Brightcove.
+Publish your videos faster by directly exporting them from Studio to Brightcove.

-Publish your videos faster by directly exporting them from Video Brand Studio to Facebook.
+Publish your videos faster by directly exporting them from Studio to Facebook.

 Working on multiple video formats?
 Your starting screen will now always be covering the full canvas, saving you some manual work.